 People Also Ask

-- How long does it take to start seeing results from Invisalign?
+- How long does Invisalign take to straighten teeth?

 - How painful is Invisalign?

 - How long does it take to see results from Invisalign?

 In order to find an estimated treatment time for aligners, it is necessary to understand how they function.
 The aligner system involves a set of clear trays molded from medical grade resin.
 Your orthodontist will create a 3D image of your teeth and create a custom treatment plan.

 Aligners are then cast based on your individual mouth shape, and they are designed in a shape that applies gentle pressure to the teeth.
 Every two weeks or so, you switch to a new set of aligners that further brings your teeth into the correct position.
 Over time, your teeth will gradually move into their correct positions.